Shivasri301/TRINETRA-DRUG-DETECTION/RENDER_DEPLOYMENT_GUIDE.md

 ---

-**🏆 Your Telegram Drug Monitor is now running in the cloud, ready for professional law enforcement use!**
+**🏆 Your Trinetra is now running in the cloud, ready for professional law enforcement use!**

 ## 📱 **Next Steps**
 1. Share your Render URL with authorized users